mrlnlms/obsidian-mirror-notes/README.md

 Obsidian plugin that loads dynamic templates into notes based on YAML frontmatter.

-## Status: v1 — Skeleton
+## Status: v2 — Ribbon Button Attempt

-This is the very first version.
-The plugin loads and shows a Notice, but doesn't do anything useful yet.
+Second iteration.
+Trying to add a custom button to the left ribbon sidebar.

 ### What works
-- Plugin loads successfully
+- Plugin loads
-- Shows "Opening Mirror Preview Plugin!"
-Notice on load
-- Has stub methods for future functionality
+- Registers `active-leaf-change` event
+- Attempts to add button to ribbon with click handler
+- Click tries to insert a custom block after h1

 ### What doesn't work yet
+- Custom `addIcon` conflicts with Obsidian's API
+- MDI icons not available
+- No YAML detection
 - No template injection
-- No YAML detection
-- No UI elements
-- File event listeners are commented out
+- Tooltip implementation is raw HTML (no cleanup)

 ### Architecture
 - Single file: `src/main.ts`
 - Class: `MyPlugin extends Plugin`
-- Entry point: `onload()` → shows Notice
+- Methods: `addToolbar`, `addToolbarIcon`, `insertCustomBlock`, `addHoverTooltip`

 ## Development